venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

 Updated tty2oled Daemon Script, new Scripts and updated Arduino Code.
-Use the INI File from the main folder.
+Use the INI File and the tty2oled Script from the main folder.

--tty2oled Daemon (use the one from the Root folder)
+-tty2oled Daemon
 * Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.
 * Make sure this version is "executeable".
 * !
 An Update after using the Testing-Version downloads the "old" tty2oled Daemon again !